10 Minster Yard

-10 Minster Yard is an historic building in the city of York, North Yorkshire, England.
-A Grade II listed building, located at the corner of Minster Gates at Minster Yard, the building dates to around 1763.
-It was part of the now-closed Minster School, and was built as the home of dean John Fountayne.
-10 Minster Gates is located in the rear of the building.
+10 Minster Yard (officially listed as part of Minster Song School) is a historic building at the corner of Minster Yard and Minster Gates in the city of York, England.
+A Grade II listed building, it dates to around 1763.
+It formed part of the now-closed Minster School and was built as the home of John Fountayne, the dean of York.
+Behind it stands 10 Minster Gates, built around 1755 for Fountayne and leased to William Darwin, the verger.

-It is almost a century older than the buildings behind it, numbers 2–8 Minster Gates, which are not on the same alignments as 10 Minster Yard and 10 and 10a Minster Gates.
+It is almost a century older than the other buildings to its rear, Nos.
+2–8 Minster Gates, which do not follow the same alignments as 10 Minster Yard and 10 Minster Gates.